Depression can take a lot out of us. Sometimes, it takes so much out of us, we begin to not feel anymore. This is the monster of depression.

-As of 2017, Nearly 18 million American adults were prescribed with it.
+As of 2017, Nearly 18 million American adults have prescribed it.
 Given the full year that 2020 has been, I would not be surprised if those numbers have nearly doubled.

 What Causes Depression?

 Clinical depression, or depressive disorder, causes an incredibly negative feeling that can affect your mood, physical state, and mental abilities.
 We will get further into the symptoms of depression later.
 For now, we will focus on an area that many people struggle with: the causes.

 Harvard Health tells us that this issue may be related to a chemical imbalance.
 However, that answer doesn’t tell us anything specific.
 In fact, the number of chemicals that may be involved in this makes for a very complicated subject.

 As a result of this, treatments based on chemical imbalances are not always practical.
 Two people may exhibit similar symptoms but have entirely different needs.
 The medications they need may vary massively.

 Treatment For Depression

 Everyone has their own ways of feeling better.
 There are even a few self-treatment options to consider, such as starting a new hobby or owning a pet.

 Commonly, depression is treated by medication or doctors.
 There is a long list of anti-depressants that doctors can go through.
 Sometimes, depression feeds into anxiety.
 Anxiety can also feed into depression.
 Medication can cover a wide variety of bases.